tongye-nz/github-copilot-for-msa/workshop-step-3-prompt-files.md

 - [ ] Complete app specification document (`app-specification.md`)
 - [ ] Detailed implementation plan (`implementation-plan.md`)
-- [ ] Mentor validation of your approach
+- [ ] Principal Software Engineer validation of your approach
 - [ ] Clear understanding of what you'll build
-- [ ] Ready-to-execute development plan
+- [ ] Ready-to-execute implementation plan

 **Quick Troubleshooting:**

-- **Prompt files not working?** → Update VS Code and Copilot extensions, try fresh chat session
 - **Generic/incomplete outputs?** → Provide more specific context, ask targeted follow-up questions
 - **Technical concerns?** → Always validate complex decisions with mentor, ask for simpler alternatives
+- **A prompt didn't do what you thought** → Tell Copilot to "Please try again" or "Can you do that differently?" to re-run the prompt with the same context.

 ---